EngSoc-IT-Team/QTap/README.md

 This is an Android application for Queen's students (mainly engineers) that shows pertinent Queen's information.
 Currently, only class schedule is shown, however, for the future, other infomation such as building hours and ATM locations will be incorporated.

+## Cloud Database

+A cloud database is hosted with the Queen's Engineering Society's cloud system and made accessible by a public load balancer.
+A php script, get_database.php, is used to retrive the database in JSON form.
+On login, the app makes an HTTP get call to qtap.engsoc.queensu.ca/database/get_database.php to retrieve that JSON and then parse it and put into the phone's SQLITE database.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.